abhishek-singh-BI/data_analytics_projects/Guided Analytics/README.md

 6. Use of map chart to preserve space for region and state level drill downs.

+7. A hamburger menu for filters.

-7. Minimal use of color for a clean and professional look.
+8. Minimal use of color for a clean and professional look.

 Link to solution : https://public.tableau.com/app/profile/abhishek6922/viz/InteractiveDashboardDesign_16054640122000/SalesSummaryDashboard